willnode/uas-gitlab-auth/README.md

 When you give GitLab token to this microservice, it will:

 + Grant any registered GitLab user with correct Invoice number as `guest` to the repo.
-+ Autogenerate wiki called `granted_invoices.md` to save a prettified JSON data about invoice number that related to given GitLab user. (you can set this wiki as private for privacy)
++ Autogenerate wiki called `granted_invoices` to save a prettified JSON data about invoice numbers that related to each granted GitLab user. (you can set this wiki as private for privacy)

 This microservice speaks `POST`.
 If you use `GET` any operation will not modify target repo nor modify grant to user (useful for testing).